xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 5 Data types.md

 alert(str.toUpperCase()); // HELLO
 ```

 1. The string str is a primitive.
-So in the moment of accessing its property, a special object is created that knows the value of the string, and has useful methods, like toUpperCase().
+So in the moment of accessing its property, a special object is created that knows the value of the string, and has useful methods, like `toUpperCase()`.
 2. That method runs and returns a new string (shown by alert).
 3. The special object is destroyed, leaving the primitive str alone.

-Don't use constructors like String, Number, Boolean:
+Don't use constructors like `String`, `Number`, `Boolean`:

 ```js
 alert(typeof new Number(0)); // "object"!
 ```

 - Objects are always truthy in if.
-- null/undefined have no methods.
+- `null`/`undefined` have no methods.
 - Permitives (temporary objects) can't store additional data.
-(Error in strict mode, undefined in regular mode.)
+(Error in strict mode, `undefined` in regular mode.)

 ## 5.2 Numbers